 Choosing A Pressure Canner

 There are two types of pressure canning equipment.
 Dial gauge canners show a range from 5 to 25 psi (the better choice if you live at higher altitudes).
 Weighted gauge canners show pressure in 5 pound psi increments.
-Make sure the unit you buy has Underwriter’s Laboratory (UL) approval.
+Make sure the pressure canner you buy has Underwriter’s Laboratory (UL) approval.

 A new pressure canner can cost anywhere from $70 to several hundred dollars depending on the size and type you choose.